Jinan: Etymology

 The modern-day name Jinan literally means "south of the Ji" and refers to the old Ji River (濟水) that had flowed to the north of the city until the middle of the 19th century.
 Similar names can be found in Jiyuan (lit. "source of Ji River") and Jiyang (lit. "yang (north) side of Ji River"), The Ji River disappeared in 1852 when the Yellow River changed its course northwards and took over its bed.
 The current pronunciation of the character "Ji" with the third tone (jǐ) was established in the late 1970s.
 Prior to this, it was pronounced with the fourth tone (jì).
 Older western texts spell the name as "Tsinan" (Postal romanization) or "Chi-nan" (Wade-Giles romanization).

-In ancient times, Jinan was also called the "city of Luo" (濼邑), Luo refers to Baotu Spring, this can be seen in oracle bone scripts of Di Yi and Di Xin.
+In ancient times, Jinan was also called the "estate of Luo" (濼邑), Luo refers to Baotu Spring, this can be seen in oracle bone scripts of Di Yi and Di Xin.
 The Battle of An, which was fought in the area during Spring and Autumn period (in 589 BCE) between the states of Qi and Jin, is named for the ancient city of An (鞍 (Ān)) which stood within the city limits of present-day Jinan.
 Marco Polo gives a brief description of Jinan under the name "Chingli" or "Chinangli".

-From Zhou dynasty (1045-256 BC) to Western Jin dynasty (266–316 AD), the main settlement of Jinan was called the "city of East Pingling" (東平陵), which is located in current day Zhangqiu.
-During the Western Jin Dynasty, the administrative center was moved westward to Licheng, and this was kept until Qing dynasty.19th and early 20th century texts frequently give the name of the city as "Tsinan Fu" where the additional "Fu" (府) is the word Prefecture in Chinese.
+From Zhou dynasty (1045-256 BC) to Western Jin dynasty (266–316 AD), the main settlement of Jinan Commandery was called the "city of East Pingling" (東平陵), which is located in current day Zhangqiu.
+During the Western Jin Dynasty, the administrative center was moved westward to Licheng, and this was kept until Qing dynasty.
+19th and early 20th century texts frequently give the name of the city as "Tsinan Fu" where the additional "Fu" (府) is the word Prefecture in Chinese.

 Currently the city of Lixia (历下 (歷下)) was the major settlement in the area.
 The name "Lixia" refers to the location of Jinan at the foot of Mount Li, which lies to the south of the city.

 Jinan is also referred to by the nickname "City of Springs" (泉城), because of the many artesian springs in the urban city centre and its surroundings.